bazzline/php_component_requirement/README.md

 Feel free to pull some more.
 Nevertheless, to use this component, you have to do the following steps (and yes, this is already the example ;-)).

 * Try to sum things up by writing a sentence like: "The user mets our requirement if he is interested in OOP or big data and if he loves open source software, has no problem to read man pages or use his favorit internet searchengine or if he is already a maintainer or a contributor to an existing open source project"
-* Slice out the items that matters: "OOP", "big data", "loves open source", "read man pages", "use favorite internet searchengine", "maintainer", "contributor"
+* Slice out the items that matters: "OOP", "big data", "loves open source", "read man pages", "use favorite internet search engine", "maintainer", "contributor"
 * Create classes for each item that implements the IsMetInterface and that provides a unequal setter method
-* Collect the items into conditions: [(["OOP", "big data"], "loves open source"["read man pages", "use favorite internet searchengine"]), ["maintainer", "contributor"]]
+* Collect the items into conditions: [(["OOP", "big data"], "loves open source"["read man pages", "use favorite internet search engine"]), ["maintainer", "contributor"]]
 * Create the items and inject them to the right conditions, be aware of the fact that you even can inject conditions into conditions (meaning combine a condition with another)
 * Implement this into an class that extends the Requirement class or let it be assembled via a factory